Royal Mail Hotel

 Food and drink at Royal Mail Hotel

-Winner of a fistful of foodie awards, this is, quite simply, one of Australia’s best restaurants, so be sure to bag a table when you book your room.
-Headed up by Dan Hunter (former head chef at two-Michelin-starred Mugaritz in San Sebastian), it fuses fresh, local and seasonal ingredients with essence-enhancing technology to create tummy-tickling flavours, with a 10-course omnivore or vegetarian tasting menu up for grabs.
+- Hotel restaurant Winner of a fistful of foodie awards, this is, quite simply, one of Australia’s best restaurants, so be sure to bag a table when you book your room.
+Formerly headed up by Dan Hunter (once head chef at two-Michelin-starred Mugaritz in San Sebastian), it fuses fresh, local and seasonal ingredients with essence-enhancing technology to create tummy-tickling flavours, with a 10-course omnivore or vegetarian tasting menu up for grabs.
 This is molecular gastronomy with an Australian accent, mixing lamb and liquorice, or pigeon and white chocolate.
 The Royal Mail Cellar, the country’s leading collection of Burgundy and Bordeaux wines, has also garnered gongs.
 A more casual bistro alongside the formal dining area serves refined Spanish-inspired dishes, including tapas, and there’s a sunny outside courtyard.

 - Dress code Wide-brimmed Akubra hat for hiking in the hills; low-necked little black dress for seducing over dinner.